 A solid choice for a chef’s knife that’s under 100 and costs a small fortune of a professional chef’s knife.
-The Wasabi Black Chef’s Knife is the perfect Santoku knife for home chefs and suitable for beginner to intermediate level chefs learning the ropes in kitchen.
-This Japanese style knife is highly recommended by reviewers and commonly complemented for its lightweight, razor sharpness, and refined finish.
+The Wasabi Black Chef’s Knife is the perfect Santoku knife for home chefs and suitable for beginner to intermediate level chefs learning the ropes in the kitchen.
+This Japanese style knife is highly recommended by reviewers and commonly complemented by professional chefs for its lightweight, razor sharpness, and expertly refined finish.

 2. Tojiro DP Gyutou Chef’s Knife

 The Tojiro DP Gyutou, produced by Fuji Cutlery in Japan, is a double bevel blade that’s efficient and reliable for any chef or home cook in the kitchen.
 The blade is lightweight in size, has a well-balanced build, and holds a sharp for a very long time.
-The Tojiro DP Gyutou joins the Shun Classic Chefs knife for being one of the sharpest knives in the world–for this price range.
-For being under $100, this knife is one of the best Japanese chef knives for the on-the-go chef or for the long shifts in the kitchen.
+The Tojiro DP Gyutou joins the Shun Classic Chefs knife for being one of the sharpest knives in the world in this price range.
+For being under $100, this knife is one of the best Japanese chef knives for the on-the-go chef or for the long, grueling night shifts in the kitchen.

 3. Mercer Culinary Genesis 7-Inch Forged Santoku Knife

 This is a high performing chefs blade with an ergonomic Santoprene handle and German steel, providing superior comfort and durability with ease of sharpening.
 For an entry level chef, this blade comes at an incredible value and will be your go-to knife in the kitchen.
 For the experienced chef, this knife may not be the best of all kitchen knife brands but is excellent for prepping meat, veggies, and fruits.
 As one reviewer puts it, “Great performing workhorse at an unbeatable value.”